Background pattern

 The recommended dose in adult and elderly patients is 1 tablet administered once a day.

-Dosage for patients with renal insufficiency
+Dosage for patients with renal impairment

 If you have kidney problems, your doctor will decide on the appropriate dose for your condition.
-In this case, your doctor must monitor your renal function periodically.
+In this case, your doctor should periodically monitor your kidney function.

-Dosage for patients with hepatic insufficiency
+Dosage for patients with hepatic impairment

 Use in children and adolescents

-Form of use and route of administration
+Method of administration and route of administration

 If you take more Dezipar than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.

-If you forgot to take Dezipar
+If you forget to take Dezipar

-If you realize you have forgotten to take your dose, wait and take the next dose at the usual time.
+If you realize that you have forgotten to take your dose, wait and take the next dose at the usual time.

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you interrupt treatment with Dezipar
+If you stop treatment with Dezipar

 Do not stop treatment with this medication unless your doctor tells you to.
 If you stop taking this medication, the benefits of treatment will gradually disappear.